alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-31-meaning-hadith-you-will-have-some-rulers.md

 ---
-layout: post
-title: "The Hadith: 'You will have rulers some of whom you will approve of and some you will disapprove of'"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Daimah no. 17320"
 hijri: Muharram 12, 1442 AH
 lang: en
-summary: Your Eminence, is this Hadith Sahih (authentic)?
-We read it in Sahih Al-Jami' Al-Saghir Wa Zyadatih.
-category: ["tafsir", hadiths, rulership]
+layout: post
+mass_edited: true
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Salih Fawzan
     url: /biography/fawzan/
   - name: Shaykh Bakr Abu Zayd
     url: /biography/bakr/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Daimah no. 17320
+summary: Your Eminence, is this Hadith Sahih (authentic)?
+We read it in Sahih Al-Jami' Al-Saghir Wa Zyadatih.
+title: 'The Hadith: ''You will have rulers some of whom you will approve of and some you will disapprove of'''
 ---

 Question: